ejacques/monese/README.md

 - Add transaction id in the header of the transactions for a better troubleshooting
 - Validate transaction using destination's suid and name
 - Use a temporary structure to improve balance calculation (such as a database view, recording the balance of the account at the end of previous month)
-- Test the other APIs that weren't part of the scope
+- Improve the test builders to check more scenarios.